Recognize Inclusive Leadership Traits

 Trait #1: A Visible Commitment to Equality

-• Promoting conversations about equality.
-Conversations about equality should not only occur in times of crisis or as a response to a world event.
-Creating spaces for people to have safe, authentic conversations around equality topics is a critical way to allow team members to share their unique perspectives and lived experiences, and to highlight any social barriers that might be impacting their performance.
+Creating spaces for people to have safe, authentic conversations around equality topics is a critical way to allow team members to share their unique perspectives and experiences.
 Note, these conversations should never devolve into debates.
-Rather, they should be respectful dialogue designed to help team members learn from each other.
+Rather, they should be respectful dialogues designed to help team members learn from each other.

 Trait #2: Humility

-One of the key aspects of becoming an inclusive leader is realizing, and accepting, that we never “arrive.”
+One of the key aspects of becoming an inclusive leader is realizing, and accepting, that you never “arrive.”
 Having the humility to understand that you don’t know everything and that you make mistakes is a crucial step to building inclusive and psychologically safe environments.
 Learn more about psychological safety in Fearless Teaming.

 Trait #3: Awareness of Bias